 What They Looked At:

-They looked to see if trunk position (upper body) had an effect on the muscles in the lower body during lunging.
-They got a group of 10 to perform an upright, trunk forward (hip flexion) and trunk back (hip extension) lunge.
+They looked to see if trunk position (upper body) affected the muscles in the lower body during lunging.
+They got a group of 10 to perform an upright trunk forward (hip flexion) and trunk back (hip extension) lunge.

 What They Found:

-- Something About Gluteus Maximus – Performing the lunge with the trunk forward (hip flexion) lead to greater gluteus maximus activation.
+- Something About Gluteus Maximus – Performing the lunge with the trunk forward (hip flexion) leads to greater gluteus maximus activation.

-We talked about the lunge earlier this week in this blog post, where the researchers showed that females have greater gluteus maximus activity when performing a lunge compared to men.
-If you need to get more muscle activation for gluteus maximus in your clients, then look at getting them to move the trunk forward.
+We discussed the lunge earlier this week in this blog post, where the researchers showed that females have more excellent gluteus maximus activity when performing a lunge than men.
+If you need more muscle activation for your clients’ gluteus maximus, look at getting them to move the trunk forward.

 How to Prevent Cartilage Damage and Osteoarthritis in the Knee